 The result panel will show your final portfolio value, total return, alpha vs SPY, and the trade-by-trade breakdown that drove it.

 Members of Congress trade individual securities legally.
 They also vote on the bills, the appointments, and the regulatory agendas that move those securities.
-The STOCK Act of 2012 said this had to be disclosed within 30 days.
-The law said nothing about whether it had to stop.
-Veridion makes the gap legible.
+For covered transactions, the disclosure deadline is the earlier of 30 days after the filer learns of the transaction or 45 days after the transaction.
+Veridion makes that filing gap legible.

-Aggregated buy-volume minus sell-volume per GICS sector.
-Live from STOCK Act feed.
+Aggregated buy-volume minus sell-volume per sector.
+Live from Veridion disclosure history.

 LIVE · HOUSE CLERK + SENATE EFD